Jong-eun-Lee/MachineLearning/README.md

-# DeepLearning_PyTorch
+# DeepLearning

-Implementation of Deep Learning in PyTorch
+Implementation of Deep Learning in PyTorch or TensorFlow
+I split this repository into two folders, 'PyTorch' and 'TensorFlow'